joshbegley/nyt-latest/README.md

 **Can Cris Rodriguez bring a boost to the Tigers' international pipeline?**\
-`Outfielder Cris Rodriguez just became the highest-paid and highest-ranked international amateur the Tigers have ever signed. `\
+`Outfielder Rodriguez just became the highest-paid and highest-ranked international amateur the Tigers have ever signed. `\
 https://nytimes.com/athletic/6064961/2025/01/15/detroit-tigers-sign-cris-rodriguez-international/

 **Angel City FC brings in former NWSL coach Mark Parsons as sporting director**\